310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Tsumugi %}
-Hehe, you see Takamine-kun, Keito-kun may not look it, but he really likes to think up stories-
+Heheh, you see Takamine-kun, Keito-kun may not look it, but he really likes to think up stories—
 {% endbubble %}

 {% bubble Keito %}